vmware-archive/cf-redis-release/README.md

 bosh target https://192.168.50.4:25555 lite
 ```

-## Testing
+## Configuration

-### Unit Tests

-To run the unit tests locally, just run: `bundle exec rake spec:unit`.

-You can run it from docker by using `./scripts/from-docker bundle exec rake spec:unit`.

 ### BOSH Lite
-An example manifest for BOSH Lite is provided in `/manifests/cf-redis-lite.yml`
+An example manifest for BOSH Lite is provided in `manifests/cf-redis-lite.yml`

 To use this manifest:

-1. Update the director guid
+- Update the director guid

 ```
 ---